Daniel Venes: Hospital care 'fell far short', coroner rules

 - Published

-A man whose body washed up on a beach in France did not receive the mental health assistance he needed, a coroner has ruled.
+A man whose body washed up on a French beach did not receive the mental health assistance he needed, a coroner has ruled.

 Daniel Venes was admitted to the Queen Elizabeth the Queen Mother hospital (QEQM) in Margate, Kent, shortly before he went missing in August 2021.